Egypt Destination Guide

 Cultural Etiquette

 • Dress Modestly: Especially when visiting religious sites or conservative areas.
-Women should cover shoulders and knees.
+Women should cover their shoulders and knees.

 • Greetings: A handshake is common for men.
 For women, wait for the other person to extend their hand first.